 This chapter has clearly delineated the need for additional research examining EAs' engagement in and evaluations of sexting and sexting victimization-including how both of these factors relate to attachment dimensions and sensitivity to rejection.
 The presented study contributed valuable information about the influence of individual characteristics on evaluations of sexting; however, though comparable to other late-adolescent/EA samples (e.g., Norona, Roberson, & Welsh, 2016), rates of rejections sensitivity were relatively low in the current sample.
 Future research could target samples with a larger range of rejection sensitivity, including those who are extremely rejection sensitive, and, to a lesser extent, a sample with a wider array of attachment styles; results from such studies could expand the field's understanding of the effects of these individual characteristics across a larger spectrum.
-Furthermore, our sample, like many before it, was predominantly female and heterosexual; future research would benefit from including a larger sample of males, as well as transgender, gender non-conforming, and non-heterosexual individuals.
-Despite the sample demographic, the current study did uncover striking gender differences in participants' evaluations of situations in which sexts were shared.
-Detailed analyses and further interpretation of these findings are imprudent due to the disproportionate sizes of the gender sub-samples.
-Due to space limitations, they are also beyond the scope of the current study and chapter.
-The results, however, do suggest that future research should consider the effects of gender on sexting behavior and evaluation.
+Furthermore, our sample targeted male and LGB youth but future research would benefit from including greater ethnic diversity, relationship diversity, as well as including a larger sample of males, and expanding the literature to include transgender, gender diverse, or asexual participants.
+This may necessitate widening the age range in future samples with more diverse participants as sexting may begin at different ages for youth and young adults who are on different gender and sexual identity developmental trajectories.
 Future research also should identify additional individual characteristics that influence sexting and sexting victimization; such identification may provide a deeper understanding of which individuals are at greatest risk following engagement in sexting.
 Such individual characteristics might include factors such as a history of victimization, social competence, and other instances of risk-taking behavior.